boozinka/misc_network_tools/README.md

 Reads in a file (.txt or .csv) containing a list treating the entries as strings.
 It then removes any duplicate entries and prints the output to a new .csv file.

+#### as_num_parse.py

+Reads in the ouput from "show ip bgp", parses all the BGP AS numbers from the output and writes them to a file in ranges.